CounterpartyXCP/Documentation/UI/CLI.md

     btcpay --source=mtQheFaSfWELRB2MyMBaiWjdDm6ux9Ezns \
     --order-match-id=092f15d36786136c4d868c33356ec3c9b5a0c77de54ed0e96a8dbdd8af160c23

 Order Match ID can be obtained with the `pending` command.
-The source of BTC sell has 6 blocks (of time after his offer has been matched) to send BTC to fund his side of transaction.
-Use the `pending` command to display own DEx order matches that require BTCpay.
+The source address of BTC sell has 20 blocks (or approximately 200 minutes) after his offer has been matched) to send BTC to fund his side of transaction.
+Use the `pending` command to display own DEx order matches that require BTCpay and make sure you use the correct `source` address to fund each pending BTCpay.

 Issuance
 ------------------------